Lapin0t/phd-manuscript/main/03_substitution.typ

 be implemented by substitution with variables.
 However the typical implementation of substitution on a syntax with binders require readily available $pr("ren")$ and $pr("var")$ operations to go through.
-This package of renamings and variables can be formalized as a _pointed coalgebra_ structure and its compatibily conditions with a substitution monoid structure is straightforward.
+This package of renamings and variables can be formalized as a _pointed coalgebra structure_~#mcite(<FioreS22>) and its compatibily conditions with a substitution monoid structure is straightforward.

 == What is a Variable?
 Abstracting #nm[De Bruijn] Indices <sec-scope>